U2C9727A4/oorrp/SPECIFICATION.md

 1004: Object does not exist.
 1005: Request size exceeds buffer limits.

-Error codes after 0x0000FFFF (hexidecimal) are open for use by RPCs defined by current and later versions of OORRP.
+Error codes after `2^32 - 1 / 2` (2_147_483_647 decimal) are open for use by RPCs defined by current and later versions of OORRP.
 But before that point it is reserved for OORRP.

 # After this point is V1 specific.